Setting up Nextcloud for a client¶

 exampleorg-nextcloud, with a strong password.
 It is not necessary to provide an e-mail address.

-Also here, create user accounts for any people who will be using Nextcloud and do not already have May First accounts (either in the organization or anywhere else— May First accounts are universal across most tools provided by May First, including Nextcloud).
+Also here at the User Account vertical tab, create user accounts for any people who will be using Nextcloud and do not already have May First accounts (either in the organization or anywhere else— May First accounts are universal across most tools provided by May First, including Nextcloud).

 Log into share.mayfirst.org with this new Nextcloud-only account.